tsathoqqua/limadocs/docs/source/command/telnet.rst

 Telnet understands the following commands:

-/ exit  -- quit telnet
+  |  exit  -- quit telnet

-/ open [address|mudname]  -- opens a new telnet session.
+  |  open [address|mudname]  -- opens a new telnet session.
-			    mudname can be any mud name or a unique part of a mud name based on the muds you can see by typing: "mudlist".
+	  |  mudname can be any mud name or a unique part
+	  |  of a mud name based on the muds you can see
+	  |  by typing: "mudlist".
-			    Right now if you use an address, it must be an ip number, and not an ip name.
+	  |  Right now if you use an address, it must be
+	  |  an ip number, and not an ip name.
-	 	            If you have more than one session open, you'll only be interacting with the current session.
+	  |  If you have more than one session open,
+	  |  you'll only be interacting with the current
+	  |  session.

-/ jobs  -- shows what sessions you have open.
+  |  jobs  -- shows what sessions you have open.

-/ goto [job#] -- changes your active session to the given number
+  |  goto [job#] -- changes your active session to the given number
-		(if you have more than one session)
+	  |  (if you have more than one session)

-/ tog   -- toggles whether or not your regular input should go to the active
+  |  tog   -- toggles whether or not your regular input should go to the active
-	  session or to the mud you're on.
-By default it goes to the mud you're on.
+	  |  session or to the mud you're on.
+By default it goes to the mud
+	  |  you're on.

-/ send <str>  -- send input to the active session.
+  |  send <str>  -- send input to the active session.
 You don't need to do this
-		if you've done /tog once, you can just type the input and it goes.
+	  |  if you've done /tog once, you can just type the input and
+	  |  it goes.

-/ close -- closes the currently active session.
+  |  close -- closes the currently active session.

-/ hide  -- You don't see any of the text from remote telnet connections if
+  |  hide  -- You don't see any of the text from remote telnet connections if
-	  you use this.  /hide again to bring the text back.
+	  |  you use this.  /hide again to bring the text back.

-/ help		-- This document.
+  |  help		-- This document.
-/?
+  |  ?

 ! as the first character always sends your input to your command shell instead of a telnet session.
-To send a string to a telnet session that starts with a !, use '/send !string'.
+To send a string to a telnet session that starts with a !, use ``/send !string``.

-*N.B.
+N.B.
 Some people have a hard time using / with tinyfugue.
-If you need to
-       change the control character, set the telnet_char environment variable.
+If you need to change the control character, set the telnet_char environment variable.

 EG:
-		set telnet_char %
+	  ``set telnet_char %``

+..
+TAGS: RST